denizgursoy/gotouch/src/customize/template-project.md

 the files.
 :::

-## Using default values in your template project
+## Default values in template project

 You can use [default values](./value#default-values) in your templates.
 Let's assume that user entered module name `github.com/denigursoy/foo` and you create new packages in your template project.
 In order to import from other package,